Troy Jackson (politician): Politics

 He is an advocate for health care and workers rights, especially for fellow loggers.
 In 2010, Jackson wrote a bill which would have "prohibited the Maine Department of Conservation from employing foreign laborers at state-owned logging sites".
 It passed both the House of Representatives and the State Senate before being vetoed by Governor Paul LePage.
 LePage questioned the bill's constitutionality while Jackson said that LePage was favoring large Canadian logging corporations over American workers.

+Jackson previously held socially conservative positions on abortion rights and LGBTQ rights, which he attributed to his Roman Catholic upbringing, but over time became a staunch supporter of both.

-In June 2013, Jackson called LePage "obstructionist" and "delusional" regarding discussions about the 2013-2014 state budget.
+In June 2013, Jackson called LePage "obstructionist" and "delusional" regarding discussions about the 2013–2014 state budget.
 LePage responded by saying that Jackson "claims to be for the people but he’s the first one to give it to the people without providing Vaseline", as well as saying Jackson had a "black heart".

+During the 2016 presidential election, Jackson was a prominent supporter of U.S. Senator from Vermont Bernie Sanders' campaign and cast his superdelegate vote for him at the 2016 Democratic National Convention.
+He was chosen to introduce Sanders at a campaign rally before 8,000 supporters in Portland, Maine on July 6, 2015.
+During the 2020 presidential election, Jackson again supported Sanders, and again addressed a Portland rally for Sanders on September 1, 2019.
+After the primaries, Jackson threw his support behind the Democratic ticket of Vice President Joe Biden and Senator Kamala Harris.

+Sanders would return the favor by endorsing Jackson's 2026 gubernatorial campaign on May 21, 2025.
+On Labor Day 2025, Sanders headlined a Portland campaign rally for Jackson and U.S. Senate candidate Graham Platner, attended by 6,500 supporters.

-Personal
+Personal life

 Jackson attended Allagash Consolidated Community High School before obtaining an A.A. in business from the University of Maine at Fort Kent.
 He lives in Allagash, Maine.